The general public has an awful relation to science and its findings. What can we do about it?

 After his unsuccessful presidential bid, Al Gore focused his work towards climate change awareness with a book and documentary, ‘An Inconvenient Truth’.
 At the time it was met with skepticism and labelled alarmist.
 The Bill and Melinda Gates Foundation started talking about a potential situation that we were wholly unprepared for: a pandemic.
 Personally, I thought that this was the change we were waiting for: people with a platform to communicate the major systemic challenges facing us.

-The result: the concept of global warming was questioned, ridiculed, and the impact of human activity on the climate was popularly called a hoax.
+The result: the concept of global warming was questioned, even ridiculed, and the impact of human activity on the climate was popularly called a hoax.
 Pandemic talk was labelled as attention-seeking and scare-mongering.
 Actually, I have no issue with information being challenged, but I never expected that sound science would be tarred as fraudulent and alarmist.
 Scientific credibility was at a low ebb; even some engineers, usually on the side of science, expressed doubts about the conclusions reached by science.

 Can science pivot?